 A. You can submit more than three letters of recommendation, if you like.
 What matters most is not the number of letters submitted, but their quality.
 Your letter writers should be in a position to understand both your abilities as a student and the rigor of doctoral study in economics.
 Professors of economics are a good choice for letter writers, although they are certainly not the only choice.

 Q. Do I have to take the GRE?

 A. Yes.
 All PhD applicants must submit GRE scores.
-A Minimum of 1200 is required in order to be considered for financial aid, however scores above 1350 are preferred, with a quantitative score between 750-800.
+A minimum score of 310 (combined verbal and quantitative) is required in order to be considered for financial aid.
 If your scores are more than five years old, you must retake the test.
 When registering for the test, you must request that your scores be sent to Southern Methodist University, Office of Research and Graduate Studies (institution code 6660, no department code is required).
 Allow several weeks for test scores to reach the University.
 To ensure timely receipt of GRE scores, applicants are urged to take the paper exam in October, or the computer-based test no later than early December.
 An application is considered incomplete without these scores.

 Q. Do I need to take the TOEFL or IELTS?
 What is the waiver policy for the TOEFL/IELTS?

 A. The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) is required of international applicants whose native language is not English.
-The English language requirement may be waived if, within the last five years prior to the deadline for this application, the applicant completed a degree or was enrolled in a degree-seeking program for at least one year of full-time, non-ESL study in the U.S., the United Kingdom, Ireland, Australia, New Zealand or English medium universities in Canada or South Africa.
+The English language requirement may be waived if, you have a bachelors degree from university where the primary language is English.

 Q. Is an interview part of the admission process?